They say The Shadow never once lost a battle. The power of light, meant to be its opposite, was quashed without even a ray to redeem itself.

-This day of work had started like any other, with Xiren and Amalia speaking to each other as they always did; a day that would usually end with a small meal in a Loakskin tent with Granny Alice and a casual chat afterwards before bed, but today would not end the same way.
+This day had started like any other, with Xiren and Amalia chatting as always—a day that would usually end with a small meal in a Loakskin tent with Granny Alice and a casual chat afterwards before bed, but today would not end the same way.
 Xiren and Amalia would soon face something they never had to before.
 As they walked hand-in-hand from the ice caves back toward the village, they noticed a plume of dark gray smoke wafting up above the tents.
 It was light enough that it couldn’t be dark mana or a spell gone wrong, and it was dark enough that it couldn’t be a village bonfire.
 Then came the smell.
 The harsh, burning, grotesque smell of melted Loakskin fur and burnt meat.

 Next, came the screaming.
 The voices reached them all at once.
 Men, women, and children screamed in unison as they finally reached the scene of the village.
 Soldiers ran through the frenzy of people, attacking anyone in sight.
 Bodies littered the ground, the once-white snow a dark sludgy red.
 Several of the adult Lievers were attempting to fight back, their dark mana spewing through the air, flinging soldiers every which way, but it wasn’t enough to turn the tide.
 The Barthainian Mages joined the fray, the Loakskin tents catching on fire, the groundbreaking and swallowing people whole, water coming upon the shore and dragging Lievers into the ocean, and air currents bringing more soldiers ashore.